miracum/fhir-pseudonymizer/README.md

 The service comes with a sample configuration file to help meet the requirements of HIPAA Safe Harbor Method (2)(i): [hipaa-anonymization.yaml](src/FhirPseudonymizer/hipaa-anonymization.yaml).This configuration can be used by setting `AnonymizationEngineConfigPath=/etc/hipaa-anonymization.yaml`.

 A new `pseudonymize` method was added to the default list of anonymization methods linked above.
-It uses either [gPAS](https://www.ths-greifswald.de/en/researchers-general-public/gpas/) or [Vfps](https://github.com/chgl/vfps) to create pseudonyms and replace the values in the resource with them.
+It uses either [gPAS](https://www.ths-greifswald.de/en/researchers-general-public/gpas/), [Vfps](https://github.com/miracum/vfps), or Entici to create pseudonyms and replace the values in the resource with them.
 For example, the following rule replaces all identifiers of type `http://terminology.hl7.org/CodeSystem/v2-0203|MR` with a pseudonym generated in the `PATIENT` domain.

 ```yaml